-Julia Dean (www.juliadeanphotography.virb.com) is a photographer, educator, and executive director/founder of the Los Angeles Center of Photography.
+Julia Dean is a photographer, educator, writer, and founder of the Los Angeles Center of Photography.
 She began her career as an apprentice to pioneering photographer Berenice Abbott.
 Later, Julia was a photo editor for the Associated Press in New York.
-She has traveled to more than 40 countries while freelancing for numerous relief groups and magazines.
-Her extensive teaching experience includes over 30 years at various colleges, universities and educational institutions including the University of Nebraska, Los Angeles Valley College, Los Angeles Southwest College, Santa Monica College, the Santa Fe Workshops, the Maine Photographic Workshops, Oxford University and the Los Angeles Center of Photography.
+She has traveled to more than 45 countries while freelancing for numerous relief groups and magazines.
+Her extensive teaching experience includes 38 years at various colleges, universities and educational institutions including the University of Nebraska, Los Angeles Valley College, Los Angeles Southwest College, Santa Monica College, the Santa Fe Workshops, the Maine Photographic Workshops, Oxford University and the Los Angeles Center of Photography.

 For the past 20 years, Julia has concentrated on street photography around the world.
 For the past 10 years, street shooting in downtown Los Angeles has been her primary focus.
 In 2015, her work was selected for a book published by Acuity Press and PDN magazine featuring 20 street shooters around the world.
 Julia and her work was also featured in Digital Photo Pro and Black & White Magazine UK in 2017.
 Two additional articles were published in 2019 about Julia and her work in Street Photography Magazine.

 Julia received a Bachelor of Science degree in photography at the Rochester Institute of Technology and a Master of Arts degree in journalism at the University of Nebraska, and is the author/photographer of the award-winning children’s book, A Year on Monhegan Island.